-All the Assignments can be accessed through Bb weekly.
+All the Assignments can be accessed through Bb week by week

 For the first 10 weeks (unit 1 and 2)

 • STUDY THE CONCEPTS.
 You find those in the textbook at the end of each chapter of "How children develop".
 Pages are indicated in the schedule of the syllabus.